gilperopiola/go-rest-example/README.md

    go mod download
    ```

-4. Set up your database and update the `config.json` file as you see fit.
+4. Set up your database and update your env vars as you see fit.
+See `config.go` for more info.

 5. Build the project:
    ```bash